cridito/angular_ros_meta_component/README.md

 # RosNg

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.

 RosNg is a library for an easy integration of ros in angular projects.
 RosNg contains services to control rostopic, -services, -parameters.
 In addition, RosNg contains RosTopics and -Services for example to set and get the language of the robot or to start behaviors of a robot.
 Furthermore, RosNg contains components for an simple use of RosElements.

+## ROS-Package Depencies

+To use the basic functionality of RosNg, which are the three Services RosTopicService-Rosservice-,RosParam-, you have to install the [rosbridge package](http://wiki.ros.org/rosbridge_suite).

+To use the implemented Ros Elements you have to install the package [faps_pepper_ros_bridge](https://git.faps.uni-erlangen.de/ERIK/Pepper/faps_pepper_ros_bridge) and [naoqi_driver](http://wiki.ros.org/naoqi_driver).
 ## Build

 ```
 cd ~